SReject/nedb-promisfied/README.md

 # NeDB-Promisfied
-Promisfies most calls to nedb
+Promisfies most calls to [NeDB](https://github.com/louischatriot/nedb)

 ## Deviations
 Due to promisfication, some of the routines have changed documented below